 If a company only wants to sell products in Indonesia, then a local partner can help find the proper agents and distributors and pursue product licensing in Indonesia.

-This type of business entity is more suitable for marketing and market research purpose before deciding to build a complete legal entity like PMA.
+This type of business entity is more suitable for marketing and market research purposes before deciding to open a complete legal entity like PT PMA in Indonesia.
 More about Representative Office in Indonesia.

 This is basically a limited liability company (LLC) called PT in Indonesian.
-Known as a PMA—Penanaman Modal Asing–it is the only way to do foreign-owned company registration in Indonesia.
+Known as a PT PMA—Penanaman Modal Asing–it is the only way to open a foreign-owned company registration in Indonesia.

 Any business that has foreign shareholders must register as a PMA.
 Some market sectors have percentage requirements for Indonesian ownership.
 Depending upon the nature of a business, a foreign company will need to comply with those rules as well.

 The Indonesian Government maintains a Negative Investment List (DNI), which spells out what areas of business are unavailable to foreign investment or are restricted in some way.
 Some fields are open to full foreign-owned companies, which are also identified in the DNI.